Cash-Out Refinancing in the Carolinas

 - A new appraisal to verify your home’s value.
-This is needed so that lenders can calculate your LTV.
+This helps lenders calculate the amount of equity you have in your home.

 - A credit score of at least 620, at least for conventional loans.
-Since FHA loans are government-backed, they have more flexible credit requirements.
+FHA loans typically have more lenient credit requirements of 600 or higher.

 Types of Cash-Out Refinance Loans

-- FHA Cash-Out: Designed for borrowers with less-than-stellar credit scores.
+- FHA Cash-Out: Designed for homeowners with less-than-perfect credit scores.

-- VA Cash-Out: Ideal for eligible veterans who want to pocket 100% of their equity.
+- VA Cash-Out: Allows eligible veterans to cash out 100% of their home’s equity.

-- Conventional Cash-Out: Perfect for homeowners with at least 20% equity.
+- Conventional Cash-Out: Best for homeowners with at least 20% equity.

-- Jumbo Cash-Out: Refinancing option for homes that don’t conform to lending limits set by the Federal Housing Finance Agency.
+- Jumbo Cash-Out: Designed for home loans that don’t meet standards set by the Federal Housing Finance Agency.